Business types

 Suggested first guides

 StartABusinessExplained.com provides general educational information only.
-It is not legal, tax, accounting, financial, immigration, banking, investment, or business advice.
-Business rules vary by country, state, province, region, industry, ownership structure, activity, and personal situation.
+It is not legal, tax, accounting, financial, immigration, banking, investment, payment processing, or business advice.
+Business rules vary by country, state, province, region, industry, ownership structure, activity, customer location, payment provider, and personal situation.

-Readers should check official government sources and consult qualified professionals before making business formation, tax, banking, licensing, immigration, or compliance decisions.
+Readers should check official government sources, bank requirements, payment provider terms, and consult qualified professionals before making business formation, tax, banking, payment processing, licensing, immigration, or compliance decisions.